-Mary had a little lamb, the childhood nursery rhyme familiar to all, has its roots in Sterling, Mass., where there was a real Mary, a real lamb, and it really did follow her to school one day around 1816.
+Mary had a little lamb, the childhood nursery rhyme familiar to all, tells the story of a real Mary, a real lamb, and it really did follow her to school one day around 1816.

 Mary was Mary Sawyer, born in 1806, and she remembered her lamb all her life.
-The story, as republished in the book Mary’s Little Lamb, started out on a cold, bleak March morning:
+The story, as republished in the book Mary’s Little Lamb, started out on a cold, bleak March morning in Sterling, Mass.:

 "I went out to the barn with father; and after the cows had been fed, we went to the sheep pen, and found two lambs which had been born in the night.
 One had been forsaken by its mother, and through neglect, cold and lack of food was nearly dead.
 I saw it had still a little life, and asked to take it into the house; but father said, No, it was almost dead, anyway, and at the best could live but a short time.
 But I couldn't bear to see the poor little thing suffer, so I teased until I got it into the house.
 Then I worked upon mother's sympathies.
 At first the little creature could not swallow, and the catnip tea mother made it could not take for a long time.